Lthinker/Expert-level-liver-ultrasoud-robot/README.md

 ## Demo
 Here we provide a demo that can be run without a physical robot in `CodeForReviewDemo.zip`.
 The extraction password of the file is the manuscript ID (format with "nBME-xx-xxxx") which could be found from the peer review manuscript.

 The demo includes a detailed readme file with quick setup instructions to help you get started immediately.
+We also include the readme file in the appendix for better visualization

 ## Core Components